mattyu123/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-Users can write in a tweet in the text box, and their tweet will automatically refresh to the top of their timeline.
+Created as part of the Lighthouse Labs curriculum, created a simple Twitter clone where users can write a tweet in the text box, and their tweet will automatically refresh to the top of their timeline.

 ## User Experience